 Mark Viduka scored the winner that day, with Ian Harte also on the scoresheet.
 Henry and Bergkamp – as so often was the case – provided the resistance for Arsenal.

 This goal is a perfect representation of where English football was in 2003, allowing us to see how far it’s come since.

-Baggy shirts full of block colour advertising mobile phones and cider, a traditional ground that’s now home to apartments, and a time when Leeds fans didn’t hate Harry Kewell.
+Stats and fancy-dan technology in football had yet to really take off, the shirts were baggy full of block colour advertising mobile phones and cider, the game was played at a traditional ground that’s now home to apartments, and Leeds fans didn’t yet hate Harry Kewell.

 Kewell left for Liverpool two months later under acrimonious circumstances, allegedly earning more from the transfer than Leeds as a club.

-Leeds will hope to return to the Premier League some time soon – but it may be some time longer before they replicate this sort of goal in an away win at Arsenal.
+Leeds will hope to return to the Premier League soon – but it may be sometime longer before they replicate this sort of goal in an away win at Arsenal.

 By Raj Bains